kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/post-http-request-recipe.md

         "extractfield" : ".name.id",
     },

-    # This field allows you to pass custom headers with the GET request
+    # This field allows you to pass custom headers with the POST request
     # Any content type passed through the content_type attribtue will hold preference
     # over content type passed through this
     # OPTIONAL (Default: {})